 The KiCad software tool come with an additional component library package and a documentation package.
 Once you install all three packages you are set with a full fledged software tool for PCB design.
 Any necessary PDF documentation will be then available from the Help menu of each KiCad application (Eeschema, Cvpcb, etc.).
 The same documentation is available here too.

-Getting Started in KiCad.
-Essential and concise guide to mastering kicad for the successful development of sophisticated electronic printed circuit boards.
+In this section you can find the official KiCad documentation in html directly pooled from the KiCad documentation repo.
+The getting started in Kicad is an essential and concise guide to mastering kicad for the successful development of sophisticated electronic printed circuit boards.

 Currently there is three doxygen doc targets available to the developers, these can be generated with make dev-docs, make doxygen-docs, and make doxygen-python in the kicad source.
 For convience they are also available on the following links and updaged by the Jenkins build server for each commit, so the ones here should always be the latest.
 Note that the doxygen-docs integrate the devdocs also, hence only two are linked here.